Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Agioi Anargyroi.
 Next to Megas Potamos lies the Agioi Anargyroi beach.
 Mid-sized beach with a church on one side.
 Isolated, therefore, bring your provisions.
 The bus stops there, too.
 The landscape is beautiful.

 Agios Georgios.
 Same as Livoskopos: a beach on the northern side, only accessible by car and through an uncomfortable, dusty road.
 This is a place to visit for the scenery, but it’s not recommended for swimming.
 It is way too rocky, but you will likely be alone there.
-If you feel uncomfortable on narrow dusty roads, you’d better avoid it.
+If you feel uncomfortable on narrow dusty roads, you’d better avoid them.

 Katalimatsa.
 A sandy beach that you can reach straight after Roukounas.
 Katalimatsa is the ancient port of Anafi, and there’s a path leading to an ancient cemetery.
 There’s also a windmill atop the hill with great views of the open sea.